 WHAT IS A DISEASE?

 By the strict definition that’s provided by Google, addiction does not constitute a disease – but many professionals do consider it a disease.
 Why?
 There’s a rich history associated with this shift in thought.

 Mental health hasn’t always been kind to individuals.
 Centuries ago, those suffering from mental disorders were regarded much differently than they are today.
 Specifically, addicts were seen to have extreme moral failings and made the irresponsible choice to drink solely of their own volition.
 The problem with a social stigma like this is that if someone spends their whole life being told they are immoral and irresponsible, they will invariably believe it.
 It’s damaging to a person’s chances of recovering.
-In this climate of harmful thought, Benjamin rush wrote An Inquiry into the Effects of Ardent Spirits Upon the Human Body and Mind, which was the first-time addiction was regarded as a ‘disease’ and the only partially the sole responsibility of the addict.
+In this climate of harmful thought, Benjamin rush wrote An Inquiry into the Effects of Ardent Spirits Upon the Human Body and Mind, which was the first-time addiction was regarded as a ‘disease’ and only partially the sole responsibility of the addict.

-Thus, begun the shift from the addict being looked upon as a criminal, or a sinner, or a monster to someone who was suffering from a sickness.<
+Thus began the shift from the addict being looked upon as a criminal, or a sinner, or a monster to someone who was suffering from a sickness.<

-Since the shift from moral failing to disease, there have come two schools of thought that surround this issue.
+Since the shift from a moral failing to disease, there have come two schools of thought that surround this issue.